Wacky-Mole/WackysDatabase/Thunderstore/README.md

     Pieces are what you use in your hammer and hoe to construct or plant. piecehammers

     Creatures are mobs, bosses ect.

+    Pickables are plants that you can pick like mushrooms, carrots, ect.
+When you pick a pickable, it gives you the item associated to it.

+    Treebase are the final tree grown.

+    When you place pickable you are actually placing a piece in the (hoe usually).
+The piece controls how the plant will grow until it matures into a pickable.

     Materials are the basic "colors" in the game, but hold a lot more than just RBG, can they can be tricky to get just right.